Incremental backups are performed at the block level, shortening backup windows and reducing disk space and network I/O.

 Our tiered multi-tenant functionality provides a consistent user experience while honoring tenant boundaries, making it an ideal solution for hosting environments.

-Manage thousands of servers with a single, web-based console that allows users to select individual files, directories, or entire files systems to be restored within minutes.
+Manage thousands of servers with a single, web-based console that allows users to select individual files, directories, or entire file systems to be restored within minutes.

 Like traditional backups, our technology starts by taking a full snapshot of your data.
 But that’s where the similarities end.
 After the initial replica is created, Server Backup Manager continuously monitors changes to your data and saves only those bits of information that have changed.
 Since you’re not constantly running full, performance-killing backups, your system’s I/O operations aren’t taxed in any way, keeping those critical resources free to serve your clients’ needs.